 The Data Memory is subdivided into several sectors, all of which are implemented in 8-bit wide RAM.
 Each of the Data Memory Sector is categorized into two types, the special Purpose Data Memory and the General Purpose Data Memory.
 The address range of the Special Purpose Data Memory for the device is from 00H to 7FH while the General Purpose Data Memory address range is from 80H to FFH.

-Special Purpose Data Memory General Purpose Data Memory Located Sectors Capacity Sector: Address 0: 00H~7FH 1: 40H (EEC only) 512×8 0: 80H~FFH 1: 80H~FFH 2: 80H~FFH 3: 80H~FFH
+Special Purpose Data Memory General Purp ose Data Memory

+Located Sectors Capacity Sector: Address

+0, 1 256×8 0: 80H~FFH 1: 80H~FFH

 Data Memory Summary